 Numerous branches of Christianity developed from major and minor splits.
 The Orthodox Church and its patriarch split away from the Roman Catholic Church and the pope in 1054 because of political and doctrinal differences.
 In the 16th century, Martin Luther, upset at the corruption of the Catholic papacy, spearheaded a reformation movement that led to the development of Protestantism.

 However, Jerusalem remained a focal point as the birthplace of Christianity in all its forms.
 Today it is considered one of the most important Christian cities in the world because of the many Christian shrines, churches and historical sites.
-Each year millions of Christians make pilgrimages to Jerusalem.
+Each year millions of Christians make pilgrimages there to visit those religiously significant locations.

 A brief history of Islam